Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 [comment]: <> (Further info needed!
 RS HG)

 - *Column name*
   Click the drop-down list to select the appropriate option to include or not the column name in the export/import.
-The following options are available:
+By default, the following options are available:
     - **Yes**
     - **No**